 Woods Canyon Lake and the surrounding area is the most popular camping area in the entire state.
 Virtually every amenity is either available on site or within a few miles.
 Aspen Campground is set just 1/2 mile south of the lake and has 136 campsites which are all nicely spaced, you won’t feel too crowded, even for such a large campground.
-Most of the campsites are available for reservation (click the Book Now icon above) and 27 campsites are first come first served campsites.
-The campground is well shaded by ponderosa pine, oak, aspen and douglas firs.
+Most of the campsites are available for reservation (click the RESERVE A CAMPSITE icon above) and 27 campsites are first come first served campsites.
+The campground is well shaded by Ponderosa pine, oak, aspen and Douglas firs.
 Bring your bikes for a nice ride through the campground and maybe you will see some elk in the area.
 Some of the popularity of this campground is it’s proximity to Phoenix, approximately a 2.5 hour drive.
-This campground fills quickly on summer weekends and sometimes will fill by Thursday evenings on holiday weekends.
+This campground fills quickly on summer weekends and sometimes will fill by Thursday afternoon on holiday weekends.
 If you don’t make reservations, plan on arriving around 11 am on the day you plan to camp to grab any first come first served campsites that might be vacated that morning.
 You can get lucky and grab a spot on Saturdays if you get there at the right time.
+Need a campsite when everything is full?
+Check out our article about How to find a campsite on a busy holiday weekend.
+If this campground is full, try checking out Mogollon or Rim Campgrounds located just a mile or two away on FR300.
+There could also be some spaces available at Crook Campground just down the road.

 One nice thing about Aspen if that there is an occupancy chart at the host/check-in station and will let you know what if any of the area campgrounds are full or not.